prajwalDU/Hotel-Booking-analysis/README.md

 **EDA - (Exploratory data analysis)**
 Here we answering some of the questions which we wrote

-Q!.
+Q1.
 Which year the hotels (both city and resort) have the highest footfall?

 Q2.
 Which are the top 10 countries from travelers and tourists visit the hotels?